-My conclusion?
 The Tortuga Setout is the perfect backpack for certain types of travelers, specifically anyone who travels constantly with a laptop and electronics, city hoppers, those backpacking Europe or sticking to the main South East Asia circuits, and minimal travelers who just need a carry-on.

 If you want an attractive travel backpack with nifty organizational features that make it easy to pack and unpack, the Tortuga Setout is the ultimate backpack for you.

 Compared to other backpacks in its class, like the Tortuga Outbreaker for example, the Tortuga Setout is a reasonably priced backpack that performs at a very high level.

 The Tortuga Setout backpack is a tough and a stylish full-sized carry-on backpack that won’t break the bank.